 - $56.9 million

 Samoa and Australia have an enduring partnership strengthened by the Pacific Step-up, which focuses on shared governance, trade, development and security priorities.

-Our development partnership will support Samoa to strengthen preparedness and responsiveness of Samoa’s health system, to maintain stability, promote social cohesion and ensure vulnerable people have access to essential goods, services and opportunities, and to mitigate and recover from COVID-19’s economic impacts and enhance its resilience to future shocks.
+Our development partnership supports Samoa to strengthen its health system, to enhance its state capabilities and support vulnerable populations to access essential services, and to mitigate and recover from COVID-19’s economic impacts and enhance its resilience to future shocks.

 Pillar 1 – health security

-Australia is supporting Samoa’s system preparedness and outbreak response capabilities, including to plan, deliver and monitor responses to COVID-19.
-The Samoa Health Program provides Samoan health sector professionals with improved skills and understanding in COVID-19 related fields.
-We are continuing our longstanding support to address ongoing communicable and non-communicable diseases, and access to sexual and reproductive health services.
+We are also continuing our longstanding support to address ongoing communicable and non-communicable diseases, and access to sexual and reproductive health services.

 Further information on programs addressing health security can be found at Pillar 1 – health security in Samoa.

 Pillar 2 – stability

 Against the backdrop of a tighter fiscal environment, Australia is assisting Samoa’s government institutions to maintain frontline service delivery for the benefit of all.
 We are supporting measures to improve planning and coordination to ensure more capable, efficient and transparent institutions.
 We continue to focus on strengthening basic education and making it more inclusive.
-Australia also supports the economic participation and well-being of vulnerable communities, especially women and girls, and the disabled community.
+Australia also supports the economic participation and well-being of vulnerable communities, especially women and girls, and people with disabilities.

 Further information on programs addressing stability can be found at Pillar 2 – stability.